The SpatzChat™ App for Disciplined Dissent

 There was:

-- No shared protocol for raising concerns
+• No shared protocol for raising concerns

-- No expectation of acknowledgment or response
+• No agreed form of acknowledgment or response for accountability

 It was friction that I felt, being labeled a loose cannon, and friction for them, hearing my concern blurted out without any agreed protocol for how such dissent should be raised and addressed.